 The second most common leak is on a hurlcon spa heater is from the by-pass assembly on the water manifold.
 The water manifold and by pass assembly are manufactured plastics.
 They along with the orings can become worn and brittle and eventually break or perish.
 The bypass assembly is easy to replace see here for the parts.

 Over time water and chemicals can wear the heaters internal parts.
 This is why its so important that your heater is serviced and inspected regularly.
 We recommend a domestic gas spa heater should be serviced at least every 12 months.
 Commercial and apartment heaters need to be serviced every 3 -6 months, depending on usage.
-To book your heater in for a service click our, Book a Heater Service and one of our friendly team will contact you.
+To book your heater in for a service simply fill out the form below.